 - Damage to property owned by third parties

 These coverages may be purchased individually, with each form of coverage subject to a separate limit per occurrence.
 Alternatively, all three may be covered under one agreement subject to what’s known as a “smooth limit,” or a single combined limit per occurrence.

-If your insurer insists on a bodily injury sublimit, try to avoid a “per-person” limit that may restrict payouts for people injured on the ground as well as passengers.
+If your insurer insists on a bodily injury sublimit, try to avoid a per person limit that may restrict payouts for people injured on the ground as well as passengers.
 Opt instead for a “per-passenger” limit, which only limits coverage for passengers.
 A per-person limit means that you could be liable for costs if a non-passenger is extensively injured and sues for damages beyond your policy limits.